vicphysics/Temperature_and_Specific_Humidity_Prediction/README.md

 /nrel/nsrdb/v3/nsrdb_2022.h5
 /nrel/nsrdb/v3/nsrdb_2023.h5
 /nrel/nsrdb/v3/nsrdb_2024.h5

+The code that takes the HADISDH and extracts and combines the data with the NSRDB data can be found in the "Combine_HADISDH_NSRDB_Data" file.

 # National Center for Environmental Information/National Oceanic and Atmospheric Administration (NCEI/NOAA):
 Global Summary of the Day (GSOD) download: